TomTriple/fruitloop/README.md

 FRUITLOOP
 =========
 Implementation of the LOOP programming language which compiles to JavaScript.
 See: http://de.wikipedia.org/wiki/LOOP-Programm.

 DEPENDENCIES
 ============
 - Ruby >= 1.9.2p290, not tested with other versions
-- Node.js >= 0.5.6
+- Node.js >= 0.5.6; the binary is expected to be located at /usr/local/bin/node

 HOWTO